Experience the atmosphere at the Sawara Merchant Town Hotel NIPPONIA in the small Edo district of Hokuso, Chiba

 GOKO / Room 403

 In the two-room guest room (Room 401) on the second floor of the main building, guests can enjoy the architecture that was transferred from the Edo period to the Meiji period.
 Large windows offer a view of the Ono River and swaying willows.
-It is also a special seat from which you can see the Sawara Grand Festival held in spring and fall.
+It is also a special seat from which you can view the Sawara Grand Festival held in the spring and fall.

 GOKO / Room 401